Rudxain/Rudxain.github.io/index.md

 - am single, and waiting to meet someone that would change that state
 - reply/react to posts regardless of their ⌛date (I'm "ancient-agnostic", lol).
 [I'm kind of a historian/paleontologist myself](https://pbs.twimg.com/media/FFcEIG5WQAgBo33.jpg) XD .
 - **LOVE** music/rhythm games.
 1 of my faves was [Music Racer](https://play.google.com/store/apps/details?id=com.abstractart.music_racer)
-- hate hypocrisy, even my own (if I ever become unintentionally hypocrite).
+- hate hypocrisy, even my own (if I ever become unintentionally hypocrite (i.e. cognitive dissonance)).
 - like learning, and am skeptical of **myself**.
 So I'll admit being wrong, if I recognize that I'm wrong, and I'll try my best to find flaws in my reasoning.
 I'll also thank anyone who corrects me (properly and respectfully).
 Pseudo-skeptics are *not skeptical of themselves*, they won't accept constructive criticism from anyone.
 - am an atheist open to beliefs (as long as they're rational).
 [More info](https://reddit.com/r/atheism/wiki/faq).
 - am not necesarily anti-theist, but I'm definetely against child indoctrination/brainwashing, religious or secular.
 I've been a victim of that, and I know how hard it is to see reality outside that mental prison.